lwpamihiranga/ms-teams-attenance-calculation-script/README.md

 - The script will name the result file with a meaningful name in same folder where script is in.
 But it you want you can change the name also when prompt or you can simply skip by pressing enter.

-- The python version used is 3.8.3.
-This should work in >=8.3 without any error.
+- The *python version* used is **3.8.3**.
+This should work in **>=8.3** without any error.
 There are some changes in the csv module that I have used in this script to read the file.
 But I think it should work in the previous versions as well.
 If you have a previous python version and any error occurs let me know after testing or feel free to open an issue.

 - The timestamps formats are used according to the `"%d/%m/%Y, %H:%M:%S"     # 18/08/2020, 18:57:55 --> Date/Month/Year, HH:MM:SS` format.
 If there's any change it can be configured easily.
 You can easily find the format in the top of the script.